How To Really Enjoy Niseko, Hokkaido

 3. Don't Grumble

 Things will go wrong.
 Murphy says so.
 My flight to New Chitose Airport was cancelled after I waited for six hours, no thanks to the heaviest snowfall in 50 years.
-All flights to Sapporo were fully booked for the the next three days.
+All flights to Sapporo were fully booked for the next three days.
 I had to fly to Hakodate, and take a three-and-a-half-hour taxi ride that cost JPY62000 (approximately S$770) before I finally arrived at Niseko.
 You might have read about how groups of Chinese tourists had clashed with Japanese policemen and caused riots due to the flight delays.
+And no I was not one of them.
 If only I had the chance to share with them how we could all deal with immense frustrations by singing.
 I serenaded "let it go~let it go~", followed by "let it snow let it snow let it snow~".
 It worked.
 Even if it was annoying to my fellow travellers.

 4. Just Ski